Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 And some parts require a literal magic wand.

-That should be funny because it is absurd.

-It should also be alarming because it is true.
+That is funny because it is absurd and alarming because it is true.

 The House of Commons cannot meet without the Mace.
 The Senate cannot meet without its Mace.
 The Crown is mostly ceremonial until the reserve powers are not.
 The conventions are unwritten until someone violates them.
 The law is source code until the compiled process does something else.

-This is the final critique.

-Canada has symbols with executable consequences.

-It has symbols wired into production.
+The final critique is that Canada has symbols wired into production.

-The magic wand is not embarrassing because it is old, shiny, and ridiculous.

-The magic wand is embarrassing because the system insists it is only symbolic while also depending on it to make the spell legal.
+The embarrassment comes from insisting the old, shiny, ridiculous wand is merely symbolic while depending on its presence to conduct parliamentary business.

-That is the whole country in miniature:

-Everyone agrees the wand is decorative.

-Nobody can proceed until it is in the room.
+That is the whole country in miniature: everyone agrees the wand is decorative, and nobody can proceed until it is in the room.